-I’m a Canadian designer living in Los Angeles, California with my wife, five-year-old, and Boston terrier.
+I’m a Canadian designer living in Los Angeles, California with my wife, eight-year-old, and Boston terrier.

 I'm obsessed with adding realness to everyday tasks — whether it’s pickling any vegetable I can get my hands on, or bike-commuting across car dominated cities, I always believe there's a more connected way to live.
 I’m also pretty hands on.
 I’ve been known to fix random things like iPhones, 80s road bikes, and lever espresso machines.
 Needless to say these eclectic things work their way into my practice in the form of never-say-die problem solving and creativity on tap.

 Finally, I love injecting humor into my work.
 When I'm not extolling the virtues of farm-to-table dining, I'm photoshopping broccolis on Drake.

 I design for everything - but I'm especially passionate about working in food.